jamfire/docker-wordpress-nginx/wordpress/plugins/wordfence/readme.txt

 = What support options are available for Wordfence users? =

 Providing excellent customer service is very important to us.
-We offer help to all our customers whether you are using the Premium or free version of Wordfence.
-For help with the free version, you can post in our [forum](https://wordpress.org/support/plugin/wordfence) where we have dedicated staff responding to questions.
-If you need faster or more in-depth help, Premium customers can submit a [support ticket](https://support.wordfence.com/support/home) to our Premium support team.
+Our free users receive volunteer-level support in our [support forums](https://wordpress.org/support/plugin/wordfence).
+[Wordfence Premium](https://www.wordfence.com/products/wordfence-premium/) customers get paid ticket-based support.
+[Wordfence Care](https://www.wordfence.com/products/wordfence-care/) customers receive hands-on support including help with security incidents and a yearly security audit.
+[Wordfence Response](https://www.wordfence.com/products/wordfence-response/) customers get 24/7/365 support from our incident response team, with a 1 hour response time, and a maximum of 24 hours to resolve a security issue.

 = Where can I learn more about WordPress security? =